What is the Gut-Hormone Connection

-The biggest cause of an unhealthy gut is eating a diet high in sugars, processed foods, trans fats and alcohol.
+The biggest cause of an unhealthy gut is eating a diet high in sugars, processed foods, the wrong kinds of fat, and alcohol.
 Over time, not only does the gut not absorb nutrients like it should, but it can also leak toxins and harmful bacteria into the body.
 This is known as endotoxemia, or “leaky gut.”
 Antibiotics can also throw off the microbiome balance since they do not discriminate against beneficial versus harmful bacteria and will kill everything, particularly when used often or or for an extended period of time.

 Chronic gut issues often present with symptoms or conditions such as: